 As long as you’re collecting feedback, be sure to document and share the things that worked for one marketer with your entire organization.
 Focus on the process they used and the results.
 It will inspire others to follow in their footsteps.

 BlueSky ETO’s brand marketing software provides a place for stakeholders to share this information in a customized brand marketing center.
 Team leaders create a place that serves as a shared resource center.
 Think of it as an intranet, complete with a common knowledge zone.
 Everyone that’s authorized has access to it, and submitted stories and strategies can serve the greater good of the organization.
+You can even share these stories publicly as branded content.

 Get it Right From the Start With Guidelines

 If you have a set of guidelines in place from the start, you can save yourself a lot of work later.
-Establish the dos and don’ts with your brand’s identity by creating an online brand marketing center.
+Establish the dos and don’ts with your brand’s offline and online identity by creating an online brand marketing center.
 Because everyone has access to your approved marketing materials, you’ll streamline your production.
 Plus, you’ll improve your brand’s consistency and marketing effectiveness with customized software that’s powerful and easy to use.

 Brand Marketing Center Highlights